 - 2.1 Presence of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample - 2.1.1 It is the Athlete's personal duty to ensure that no Prohibited Substance enters their bodies.
 Athletes are responsible for any Prohibited Substance or its Metabolites or Markers found to be present in their Samples.
-Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation under Rule 2.1. - 2.1.2 Sufficient proof of an anti-doping rule violation under Rule 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Athlete's A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analysed; or, where the Athlete's B Sample is analysed and the analysis of the Athlete's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete's A Sample or where the Athlete's A or B Sample is split into two parts and the analysis of the confirmation part of the split sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the part of the split Sample or the Athlete waives analysis of the confirmation part of the split Sample. - 2.1.3 Excepting those substances for which a Decision Limit is specifically identified in the Prohibited List or s Technical Document, the presence of any reported quantity of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample shall constitute an anti-doping rule violation. - 2.1.4 As an exception to the general rule of Rule 2.1, the Prohibited List, International Standards, or Technical Documents may establish special criteria for reporting or the evaluation of certain Prohibited Substances. - 2.2 Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method4
+Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation under Rule 2.1. - 2.1.2 Sufficient proof of an anti-doping rule violation under Rule 2.1 is established by any of the following: presence of a Prohibited Substance or its Metabolites or Markers in the Athlete's A Sample where the Athlete waives analysis of the B Sample and the B Sample is not analysed; or, where the Athlete's B Sample is analysed and the analysis of the Athlete's B Sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the Athlete's A Sample or where the Athlete's A or B Sample is split into two parts and the analysis of the confirmation part of the split sample confirms the presence of the Prohibited Substance or its Metabolites or Markers found in the part of the split Sample or the Athlete waives analysis of the confirmation part of the split Sample. - 2.1.3 Excepting those substances for which a Decision Limit is specifically identified in the Prohibited List or a Technical Document, the presence of any reported quantity of a Prohibited Substance or its Metabolites or Markers in an Athlete's Sample shall constitute an anti-doping rule violation. - 2.1.4 As an exception to the general rule of Rule 2.1, the Prohibited List, International Standards, or Technical Documents may establish special criteria for reporting or the evaluation of certain Prohibited Substances. - 2.2 Use or Attempted Use by an Athlete of a Prohibited Substance or a Prohibited Method - 2.2.1 It is the Athlete's personal duty to ensure that no Prohibited Substance enters their bodies and that no Prohibited Method is Used.
+Accordingly, it is not necessary that intent, Fault, negligence or knowing Use on the Athlete's part be demonstrated in order to establish an anti-doping rule violation for Use of a Prohibited Substance or a Prohibited Method. - 2.2.2 The success or failure of the Use or Attempted Use of a Prohibited Substance or Prohibited Method is not material.
+It is sufficient that the Prohibited Substance or Prohibited Method was Used or Attempted to be Used for an anti-doping rule violation to be committed.

-&lt;sup>2[Comment to Rule 2.1.1: An Anti-Doping Rule Violation is committed under this Rule without regard to an Athlete's Fault.
+&lt;sup>2 [Comment to Rule 2.1.1: An Anti-Doping Rule Violation is committed under this Rule without regard to an Athlete's Fault.
 This rule has been referred to in various CAS decisions as "Strict Liability".
 An Athlete's Fault is taken into consideration in determining the Consequences of this anti-doping rule violation under Rule 10.
 This principle has consistently been upheld by CAS.]

-&lt;sup>3[Comment to Rule 2.1.2: The Anti-Doping Organisation with Results Management responsibility may, at its discretion, choose to have the B Sample analysed even if the Athlete does not request the analysis of the B Sample.]
+&lt;sup>3 [Comment to Rule 2.1.2: The Anti-Doping Organisation with Results Management responsibility may, at its discretion, choose to have the B Sample analysed even if the Athlete does not request the analysis of the B Sample.]